henrique-gouveia/rebus-sample/README.md

 # Rebus Sample

-Simple Rebus Sample InMemory and Integrated with RabbitMQ
+Usin Rebus InMemory and Integrated with RabbitMQ